 History of Accounting

+For some, the first name that might come to mind when referencing early accounting history is Luca Pacioli.
+Pacioli described double-entry bookkeeping in his “Summa de Arithmetica, Geometria, Proportioni et Proportionalita” back in 1494.
+While that may sound like a long time ago, accounting may have roots that trace back even earlier.
 Accounting has been around for centuries.
 It’s a critical part of business, record-keeping, and life in general.
 The first record of accounting occurred thousands of years ago in Mesopotamia and has evolved into the intricate element of business and life that it is today.
-Below is an informative guide that explores how accounting has evolved over thousands of years.
+Below is an informative guide that explores a short history of how accounting has evolved over thousands of years.

 Earliest Record of Accounting